Next-Flip/Momentum-Firmware/ReadMe.md

 ## ❤️ Support
-If you enjoy the firmware, please consider donating to the team, or sharing it with others! :D
+If you enjoy the firmware, please consider donating to the team, or spreading the word! :D

 > **[Ko-fi](https://ko-fi.com/willyjl)**: One-off or Recurring, No signup required